 The children in our school are made aware that there are adults whom they can approach if worried or in difficulty.

-There is adequate signposting to external sources of support and advice for staff, parents and pupils.
-Essential information is shared via the school website and also on school newsletters and there is a safeguarding board for staff to access.
+There is adequate signposting to external sources of support and advice for staff, parents and pupils, including domestic abuse posters, policies on the school website along with information about safeguarding procedures and contacts.